obinnaonyema/data_modelling_with_postgres/README.md

 `test.ipynb` is used to verify final run of the etl.
 Sanity checks here assess constraints and data types.

 # Error Handling
 In the songplay table, I set songplay_id to serial type so that it auto increments with every insert.
-However, for other tables, I used the postgres upsert consert to avoid failure if a record already exists during insert.
+However, for other tables apart from user table, I used the postgres upsert consert to avoid failure if a record already exists during insert.
 The clause `on conflict [column] do nothing` was added to handle this.

+In the user table, there's a possibility that a user level may change between free and paid.
+Where there's an insert conflict, I have handled it using `on conflict(level) do update set level=EXCLUDED.level`